oroinc/documentation/user_guide/first_steps.rst

 Understanding
 ^^^^^^^^^^^^^

 OroCRM is used globally and we aim to make the user experience as convenient as possible.
-No doubt it is more convenient even to set up (and, of course, to use) the system with the language that you know well, using address formats that you are used to, etc. There is a number of other things that are also common for the all the organizations, branches and sub-units of one enterprise.
-These are such general things like the enterprise primary location, time-zone,types of files that company policies allow to upload, configuration of mailboxes that the company uses, etc.
+No doubt, it is more convenient to set up and use the system with the language that you know well, address formats that you are used to, etc.

+There is a number of other things like these that are common for the all the organizations, branches and sub-units of one enterprise, e.g the enterprise primary location, time-zone, types of files that company policies allow to upload, configuration of mailboxes that the company uses, etc.